 John Perry, author of The Art of Procrastination, says all the greatest people in history were procrastinators: “From Socrates to Thomas Jefferson, from Jane Austen to Mark Twain … most great men and women have been procrastinators.”

+One way to overcome procrastination is to simply accept it as part of your work process.
+If you can, try to make this time work for you.
 Procrastination has never been easier thanks to the internet, you could have your laptop open, fully intending to do work, and then find yourself distracted by the sheer volume of information out there.
-You could be reading a very interesting article about bees, but if you’re meant to be making a presentation for work it’s not very useful.

 Procrastination is linked more to perfectionism than laziness.
 Perfectionists want their work to be amazing, fantastic, inspiring, and so starting the task is immediately more intimidating than it would be to a non-perfectionist.

 A perfectionist will have a vision in their mind about how they want a project to turn out, so the pressure that they put on themselves is immense.

 They tend to hang their self-worth on the expectations of those around them, so the fear of letting these people down and ruining a perfect reputation leads to procrastination.